devran-hub/Englanderline-Product-Data-Scraper/README.md

 # Englanderline-Product-Data-Scraper
 I have created a scraper that scrapes different product datas from a whole website and stores them into an excel sheet.
 A Python project named 'englander.py' is created to scrape datas and it uses Scrapy Python library.
-You can view the code and scraped data by the code above.
+You can view the code above and scraped data through this link https://docs.google.com/spreadsheets/d/1tmnlYycwjlDtSD5RS4WfujW5tU6NRsWh/edit?usp=sharing&ouid=113361500236449805704&rtpof=true&sd=true

 ## What does this project do?
 This project scrapes infos of product in different columns and does this process for each product that was upladed to the website